meilisearch/documentation/reference/api/search.md

 ::: note
 `hitsPerPage` and `page` take precedence over `offset` and `limit`.
 If a query contains either `hitsPerPage` or `page`, any values passed to `offset` and `limit` are ignored.

+`hitsPerPage` and `page` are resource-intensive options and might negatively impact search performance.
+This is particularly likely if [`maxTotalHits`](/reference/api/settings.md) is set to a value higher than its default.
 :::

 #### Example